 - digital collaborations and alliances, including commercial joint ventures (e.g. distribution of digital games and codes between a high street gaming store and software developers).

 - Advising an award-winning design and architectural practice in connection with a number of its projects, including the move of the Museum of London at West Smithfield and installations for high profile brands worldwide, including for the London and Sochi Olympics and for the City of Melbourne.

 - Advising an entrepreneurial technology company in connection with a six-party consortium for the development of a prototype revolutionary e-commerce delivery system.

 - Advising the owner and worldwide manager of intellectual property created by and associated with the world’s leading authority in the field of creative and conceptual thinking, Dr Edward de Bono on a variety of rights and licensing issues.

 - Advising the artificial intelligence team of a global technology company on intellectual property issues in connection with its product developments.

-- Advising on the build of platforms for Pottermore.com (the digital home of Harry Potter) and Macmillan’s e-learning platform, as well as in connection with Apps developed for Hugh Fearnley Whittingstall’s KEO Films.
+- Advising on the build of platforms for Pottermore.com (the digital home of Harry Potter), Macmillan’s e-learning platform and Apps developed for Hugh Fearnley Whittingstall’s KEO Films.